ChefBingbong/ethereum-transaction-tracer/README.md

 ## Try It Out

-if you want to try it out. simply check out into the `examples/` workspace in this monorepo.
+there is a live [code sandbox here]('https://codesandbox.io/p/devbox/fervent-fire-j2r593'), open this up and `run bun run trace:tx` from the terminal.
+Alternatively, you can also check out into the `examples/` workspace in this monorepo.
 We have examples for `pnpm` and `bun` runtimes.
 Simpley `cd` into which ever example you desrire. there are two projects for each runTime. `/traceTxRequest` and `/TraceTxHash`. to start, `cd` into `/tracetXhash` and run `pnpm i` or `bun i` depending on which and to test out the examples run `bun run trace:tx` or `pnpm run trace:tx`.
 To run the `trace:request` script properly you will need an alchemy RPC URL.

 ## Contributing